hep-mirrors/sherpa/Manual/source/manual/parameters/matrix-elements.rst

 .. index:: SCALES

-This parameter specifies how to compute the renormalization and factorization scale and potential additional scales.
+This parameter specifies how to compute the renormalisation and factorisation scale and potential additional scales.

 .. note::